usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been digging in the past month, according to Spotify:</summary>

 - _Sunshine and Balance Beams_, by Pile
-- _臺北人文地景_, by COLD DEW
 - _Vooid (2025)_, by VOOID
 - _人工島_, by 電球
+- _臺北人文地景_, by COLD DEW
+- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _Lifetime_, by Erika de Casier
 - _smallest things_, by Memotone
-- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _Muzak for the Encouragement of Unproductivity_, by Jasmine Guffond
 - _Let God Sort Em Out_, by Clipse, Pusha T, Malice
 - _Cadejos + Those Who Pass Between Fleeting Words (Remastered 2025)_, by Mamaleek
-- _Dance Tonight!
-Revolution Tomorrow!_, by Orchid

 </details>